Liberation from Self Labels

 The self is more complex than any grouping of words can define.
-We must discover the self through a more appropriate method.
+We must discover our self through a more compassionate path.

 We are complex beings.
 Multitude of forces shapes our lives, slowly molding, expanding and softening the self.
 In the forecourt of the temple of Apollo, we find written on a stone, “Know Thyself.”
 We are fascinated with our self.
 We hear our name mentioned across a crowded room of multiple conversations.
 We artfully filter out the noise until we become the topic of conversation.
 We are the main character in our drama.

 But how well can we know ourselves?
 Is knowledge gained from painful examination in the mirror, critically examining every line, wrinkle and bulge?
 How about internal realities, how do we know who we are, and what motivates our behavior?
 Our self-examinations are subjective, the measurements are biased when the elf evaluates the self, fraught with faulty conclusions; we either dismiss important flaws, or painfully ruminate on non-consequential personality tics.
 We struggle to find an objective balance, seeing the self for who it is and who it isn’t.